APogue/APogue.github.io/_protocols/incident_coding_protocol.md

 Before finalizing the policy_status coding, complete this mandatory verification checklist:

 □ I have read POL-001, POL-002, POL-003, and PHIL-001 in their ENTIRETY (not just skimmed)
-□ I have specifically reviewed PHIL-001's sections on "Free Speech 101," "Categorical Exceptions," and "What's UCLA to Do" □ I have identified whether the administration explicitly stated a policy violation (providing exact quote if so) □ I have rigorously tested whether the incident falls into a SPECIFIC category of unprotected speech per PHIL-001:
+□ I have specifically reviewed PHIL-001's sections on "Free Speech 101," "Categorical Exceptions," and "What's UCLA to Do"
+□ I have identified whether the administration explicitly stated a policy violation (providing exact quote if so)
+□ I have rigorously tested whether the incident falls into a SPECIFIC category of unprotected speech per PHIL-001:
 □ Incitement of imminent lawless action
 □ True threats
-□ Fighting words (addressed at specific individual to trigger immediate fistfight) □ Harassment that substantially interferes with educational access (not just causing discomfort) □ Other categorical exceptions explicitly listed in PHIL-001 □ I have explicitly acknowledged in my justification that UCLA is bound by the First Amendment as a state actor □ I have distinguished between administrative condemnation and actual policy violation in my analysis □ I have recognized that offensive, antisemitic, or racist expression is generally protected speech unless it rises to the level of unprotected categories
+□ Fighting words (addressed at specific individual to trigger immediate fistfight)
+□ Harassment that substantially interferes with educational access (not just causing discomfort)
+□ Other categorical exceptions explicitly listed in PHIL-001
+□ I have explicitly acknowledged in my justification that UCLA is bound by the First Amendment as a state actor
+□ I have distinguished between administrative condemnation and actual policy violation in my analysis
+□ I have recognized that offensive, antisemitic, or racist expression is generally protected speech unless it rises to the level of unprotected categories
-□ In cases of ambiguity, I have defaulted to protecting speech rather than restricting it □ My justification includes explicit quotes from BOTH policy documents AND PHIL-001's free speech sections □ I have included a clear First Amendment balancing analysis in my justification □ I have NOT coded as "violated" based solely on the offensive or hateful nature of the speech □ I have NOT equated administrative condemnation with policy violation □ I have double-checked my reasoning to ensure I'm not defaulting to moral judgments rather than constitutional analysis
+□ In cases of ambiguity, I have defaulted to protecting speech rather than restricting it
+□ My justification includes explicit quotes from BOTH policy documents AND PHIL-001's free speech sections
+□ I have included a clear First Amendment balancing analysis in my justification
+□ I have NOT coded as "violated" based solely on the offensive or hateful nature of the speech
+□ I have NOT equated administrative condemnation with policy violation
+□ I have double-checked my reasoning to ensure I'm not defaulting to moral judgments rather than constitutional analysis

 ### SEVERITY_SCORE AUDIT CHECKLIST

 Before assigning a severity score, explicitly verify and document the presence or absence of:

-□ Direct physical harm to persons (documented injuries or medical attention) □ Credible risk to physical safety (specific threats with likelihood of execution) □ Disruption to campus operations (measurable interference with university functions) □ Disruption to institutional safety (required security response) □ Escalation that affected individuals, operations, or safety (documented intervention)
+□ Direct physical harm to persons (documented injuries or medical attention)
+□ Credible risk to physical safety (specific threats with likelihood of execution)
+□ Disruption to campus operations (measurable interference with university functions)
+□ Disruption to institutional safety (required security response)
+□ Escalation that affected individuals, operations, or safety (documented intervention)

 ### ACTOR_TONE AND TARGET_TONE AUDIT CHECKLIST

 Before finalizing any `actor_tone` or `target_tone` coding, complete this required verification:

-□ I have examined EVERY source that contains statements or reactions from the relevant group □ I have documented EACH source reviewed in my justification □ I have counted the EXACT number of references for EACH tone category identified □ I have calculated the PERCENTAGE that each tone represents of all references □ I have verified whether any tone reaches or exceeds the 60% threshold □ I have provided AT LEAST TWO specific quotations for EACH tone identified □ I have explicitly stated my counting methodology in the justification □ I have properly weighted organizational statements equally to multiple individual statements □ I have considered both frequency AND intensity in my analysis □ I have prioritized direct statements from affected individuals/groups over third-party characterizations □ I have coded as 'combination' if no single tone reaches the 60% threshold □ I have specified which tones are present when coding as 'combination' □ I have reviewed my calculations to ensure mathematical accuracy □ I have re-examined any borderline cases (near 60% threshold) for potential miscounts
+□ I have examined EVERY source that contains statements or reactions from the relevant group
+□ I have verified that content from EVERY source chosen for justification is RELEVANT TO THE INCIDENT □ I have disregarded ANY justification containing statements or reactions from the relevant group that DOES NOT refer directly to the incident
+□ I have documented EACH source reviewed in my justification
+□ I have counted the EXACT number of references for EACH tone category identified
+□ I have calculated the PERCENTAGE that each tone represents of all references
+□ I have verified whether any tone reaches or exceeds the 60% threshold
+□ I have provided AT LEAST TWO specific quotations for EACH tone identified
+□ I have explicitly stated my counting methodology in the justification
+□ I have properly weighted organizational statements equally to multiple individual statements
+□ I have considered both frequency AND intensity in my analysis
+□ I have prioritized direct statements from affected individuals/groups over third-party characterizations
+□ I have coded as 'combination' if no single tone reaches the 60% threshold
+□ I have specified which tones are present when coding as 'combination'
+□ I have reviewed my calculations to ensure mathematical accuracy
+□ I have re-examined any borderline cases (near 60% threshold) for potential miscounts

 This checklist MUST be completed for both `actor_tone` and `target_tone` variables.
-If ANY item cannot be checked, return to the sources and revise your analysis accordingly.# Tone Variables Coding Protocol
+If ANY item cannot be checked, return to the sources and revise your analysis accordingly.

 ## SECTION 9: OUTPUT FORMAT